KiranUber/AV-Trips/README.md

 ### 5e.
 I don't need the offer table for partner names

 I tested whether pulling partner names from the offer table gave better labels.
-It did not: 100% of trips already get a correct partner name from the vehicle make (445,062 of 445,062).
-Using the offer table changed no labels and rescued no "Unknown" partners, so I removed it.
+It did not.
+I first checked April 2026 (100% resolved by vehicle make, 445,062 of 445,062), then re-ran it across the full history from January 2025 to now: **100% of trips still get a correct partner name from the vehicle make (4,233,061 of 4,233,061)**.
+Not a single trip ever fell through to the fallback, so the offer table changed no labels and rescued no "Unknown" partners.
+I removed it.
 My partner label is now just:

 ```sql
 COALESCE(NULLIF(fv.make,'\N'),           -- served vehicle make